IDAHO DUI LAWS

 Degree of Impairment Required: Under the influence of alcohol, drugs or any intoxicating substance which affects [impairs] his ability to drive the motor vehicle

-Penalties for Driving Under the Influence Offenses: For first conviction: Jail sentence of not to exceed six (6) months; fine not to exceed $1000; license suspension not to exceed 180 with the first 30 days being absolute and thereafter the driver may apply for a restricted permit to drive for work purposes, medical reasons, etc.; alcohol evaluation
+Penalties for Driving Under the Influence Offenses: For first conviction: Jail sentence of not to exceed six (6) months; fine not to exceed $1000; license suspension of at least ninety days, not to exceed 180 with the first 30 days being absolute and thereafter the driver may apply for a restricted permit to drive for work purposes, medical reasons, etc.; alcohol evaluation.
+“Shall within ten (10) days following the end of the mandatory suspension period have a state approved ignition interlock system meeting the requirements of section 18-8008, Idaho Code, installed, at his expense, on all motor vehicles operated by him for a period to end one (1) year following the end of the suspension period.”

 For second conviction (within a ten year period): Jail sentence of not less than 10 days the first 48 hour of which must be consecutive, and 5 days of which must be served in jail and may be sentenced to not more than 1 year; fine not to exceed $2000; 1 year license suspension after release from jail with no restricted privileges; alcohol evaluation; after one year license suspension can only drive a vehicle equipped with a functioning ignition interlock device.

-For third conviction: A felony – for a period not to exceed 10 years in the state penitentiary, mandatory minimum of 30 days in the county jail, the first 48 hours must be consecutive and 10 days must be served in jail; fine not to exceed $5000; license suspended for minimum period of one year after release from imprisonment and up to 5 years during which time he shall have absolutely no driving privileges of any kind; interlock device; alcohol evaluation
+For third conviction: A felony – for a period not to exceed 10 years in the state penitentiary, mandatory minimum of 30 days in the county jail, the first 48 hours must be consecutive and 10 days must be served in jail; fine not to exceed $5000; license suspended for minimum period of one year after release from imprisonment and up to 5 years during the first year of suspension, the driver shall have absolutely no driving privileges of any kind and after the first year the driver may request restrictive permit; interlock device; alcohol evaluation.

 Under 21 DUI (first offense): fine not to exceed $1000; license suspension up to one year with minimum of 90 days during which time no restricted privileges; alcohol evaluation.